 A stand-alone assembly function has no auto variables and no formal parameters.
 It can, however, have arguments passed to it by the calling function.
 When a program calls a function from C, it puts the first argument into a primary register.
 If the first argument has one or two bytes (int, unsigned int, char, pointer), the primary register is HL (with register H containing the most significant byte).
-If the first argument has four bytes (long, unsigned long, float), the primary register is BC:DE (with register B containing the most significant byte).
+If the first argument has four bytes and is not a pointer (long, unsigned long, float), the primary register is BC:DE (with register B containing the most significant byte).
+If the first argument is a four byte pointer (far ), the primary register is PX.
 Assembly-language code can use the first argument very efficiently.
 Only the first argument is put into the primary register, while all arguments-including the first, pushed last-are pushed on the stack.

-C function values return in the primary register, if they have four or fewer bytes, either in HL or BC:DE.
+C function values return in the primary register, if they have four or fewer bytes, either in HL , BC:DE, or PX.